 The Canadian Broadcasting Corporation brings us this gem.
 The show follows the uber-rich Rose family who find themselves out of cash and living in a cruddy hotel in a town they bought named––you guessed it––Schitt's Creek.
-You can binge five out of the six seasons streaming now on Netflix.
+You can binge all six seasons streaming now on Netflix.

-Have you already binged every season of The Office twice?
-Then you’ll want to check out this new “workplace” comedy starring Steve Carrell as he leads the country’s first Space Force.
+Missing The Office?
+Steve Carrell leads the Space Force in his newest workplace comedy.
 There are plenty of laughs for all, no matter which side of the aisle you stand on, Star Wars or Star Trek.

-This hilariously relatable mom-com explores life as a working mom, and it follows four friends as they balance the impossible chaos of motherhood and returning to work.
+This hilariously relatable mom-com explores life as a working mom, following four friends as they balance the impossible chaos of motherhood and returning to work.

 photos: Courtesy of Netflix